 Popular features of Intranet

-A company’s intranet is considered as the base of employee communication.
+A company’s intranet is considered the base of employee communication.
 So, you will have to gather the right features to be well-integrated and improve collaboration.
 Some of the most popular Intranet features are:

 As discussed earlier, social media has transformed communication, and its role in intranets has increased significantly.
 Intranets are being integrated with built-in social tools that improve two-way communication.